alvinshaita/django-realestate/README.md

 A simple, reponsive  website.
 Built with:

-- Python 🐍
+- Django
-- Django 🎸
+- Python
-- Bootstrap 4 🌈
+- Bootstrap
-- Vanilla JS - ES6
+- Vanilla JS
 - JQuery

 If you are new to Django, checkout the [Django 2.x Cheat Sheet](https://github.com/alvinshaita/realestate/blob/master/django_cheat_sheet.md)